ch-patrick-scheidegger/c-plus-plus-ost/week01/README.md

     - Read the output in the build console and understand the executed commands.
 You should be familiar with similar compiler calls from the Bsys module.
   - Breaking the code:
     - What happens, when you remove the `#include` preprocessor directives from either the main program or the sayhello source file?
+    - Remove the declaration  from `main()`.
+The declaration of `sayHello()` is located in the header file, i.e. you remove the declaration of the function if you delete the `#include`.
+    - Remove the include guard from the header file `sayhello.h` and include the file twice in the corresponding main program `mainsayhello.cpp`.
+Do you expect an error?
+Do you get one?
+Why?
+    - Since `sayHello()` is a function, you can call it from itself (`sayhello.cpp`).
+What happens if you call it after the output statement?
+What happens if you call it in front of the output statement?
+Why does this happen?
+      -  On Linux or Mac you should limit the stack size using `ulimit -s 32` before you run your change program or better run it in a debugger
     - Experiment with the code by applying small modifications to prevent the compilation from succeeding.
 See what happens in Cevelop and when you try to build your project.
 Try to understand the error messages.

 ### Hello World Library Project and Unit Test